NIGK14056U Climate Change and Water Resources

 Understand and describe how climate change impacts the hydrological cycle

-Account for different approaches and uncertainties related to projection of future climatic and hydrologic conditions
+Understand and assess approaches to projection of future climatic and hydrologic conditions

 Use of a hydrological model for studying the impacts of climate change on water resources and hydrological processes

-Assess the impacts of climate change on hydrological processes and water resources using appropriate modeling tools
+Quantitatively assess impacts of climate change on hydrological processes and water resources using statistical and hydrological modelling tools

 Please see Absalon course page.